YOUR INTESTINAL FLORA

 THE CORRECT FLORA

-When the good or friendly flora are missing or in low concentration, it allows others to multiply in the intestine.
+When the good or friendly flora are missing or in low concentration, it allows other bacteria to multiply in the intestine.
 This will hamper the digestion of food, but can also cause many other symptoms, since the incorrect flora produce toxins that are absorbed into the body.

 INCORRECT INTESTINAL FLORA